kawells/eol-dr/checklist.md

 We have some documents stored on [cloud storage provider], I also have lots of things stored there that you might want to view, TV License receipts, renewal documents for the car things like that.

+* Google Drive – $10/mo.
+Needed for Google Photos + Google Drive contents, of which there are lots.
+Don't cancel this until you determine that the data can be trashed.
 * You can login to the web version [here]() details are in KeePass
 * From here you can download individual files, change the password etc.
 * Even if you don't use this it is a good idea to keep it as some of the files you might need in the future.